 Home

-Other recent work includes Hayley Wareham's Bottled at the Vaults Festival, Booby's Bay, by Henry Darke, produced by Alison Holder at London's Finborough Theatre, Wardrobe Theatre, Bristol and Cornwall.
+Other work includes a South-East tour of Gutted by Sharon Byrne following a successful run at the Edinburgh Festival (2019), Hayley Wareham's Bottled at the Vaults Festival, Booby's Bay, by Henry Darke, produced by Alison Holder at London's Finborough Theatre, Wardrobe Theatre, Bristol and Cornwall.
 Chris's acclaimed production of Hannah Khalil's Scenes from 68* Years ran at the Arcola Theatre in London in April 2016.
 He was nominated for Best Director in the Offie Awards 2016 for this production.

 Chris has also worked in Beijing, directing A Midsummer Night's Dream at the National Centre of Performing Arts with an ensemble of Chinese actors in 2016, the show was a great success and became part of the company's regular repertoire.
 In 2019 he returned to mount a revised version of the production ahead of a South East Asian tour.